Brightd4/phishguard-lite/README.md

 Unlike many black box cybersecurity systems, PhishGuard Lite provides interpretable explanations showing why a message was flagged as suspicious.

 ---
+## Research Motivation

+Phishing attacks remain one of the most common cybersecurity threats affecting individuals and organizations worldwide.
+Many existing phishing detection systems rely on black box machine learning models that provide limited interpretability.

+PhishGuard Lite was developed as a lightweight explainable phishing detection framework that combines rule based analysis with machine learning classification to improve transparency, interpretability, and accessibility for educational and research purposes.

+---
 ## Key Features

 - Hybrid phishing detection using rule based analysis and machine learning